solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 ```

 Now, add a `search` parameter to `fetchPage` and update its call to
 `prefetchAccounts` to pass it along.
-We’ll also need to add a `reload` boolean
+We'll also need to add a `reload` boolean
 parameter to `fetchPage` so that we can force a refresh of the account
 prefetching every time the search value changes.